rx-angular/rx-angular/libs/template/docs/api/class-directive.md

 The `rxClass` directive serves a convenient way of using observables for style (class) changes.

-Under the hood, it leverages a `RenderStrategy` which in turn takes care of optimizing the change detection of your component by passing wanted strategy to `rxClassStrategy` (the default strategy is `'immediate'`).
+Under the hood, it leverages a `RenderStrategy` which in turn takes care of optimizing the change detection of your component by passing wanted strategy to `rxClassStrategy`.
 The `ClassDirective` will apply style (class) changes to the template and manage change detection after it got an initial value.
 So if the incoming `Observable` emits its value lazily (e.g. data coming from `Http`), your style/class will be applied lazily as well.
 This can very positively impact the render performance of your application.